In this fun science experiment you can make your own scuba diver in a bottle and learn about water pressure and density at the same time!

 - Attach the paperclip onto the diver cut out so it looks like scuba gear!

-- Place some plasticine on the divers feet.
+- Place some modelling clay on the diver’s feet.

 - Make sure your diver floats by placing it in a glass of water.
-If it sinks then there may be a hole in the
+If it sinks then there may be a hole in thestraw.

 - Fill the 2L bottle right to the top (if it isn’t full it won’t work) and place the diver inside!